-Like online casino games such as slots, bingo is proving kind of popular with gamblers in Canada.
+Bingo has seen a big rise in popularity among players in NZ.
 It’s easy to pick up, fun to play and gives you the chance to win some money.
 What more could you ask for, right?
-Because of this, many operators will include bingo to complement their portfolio of online pokies and table games.
+Because of this, many operators will include bingo to complement their portfolio of other games.
 These days, there are all kinds of variants available to play online.
 So to get you started, here’s an introduction to some of the most popular versions of online bingo.

 This version of bingo is widely available across a massive range of online casinos.
 As the name suggests, it’s played with 90 balls which means that sessions are longer.
 Virtual 90-ball cards feature 27 squares organised in 9 columns and 3 rows.
 In each of the rows are five numbers and four empty spaces.
 So each card comprises 15 numbers.

 To win at 90-ball bingo, you’ll need to mark off a single line pattern, cover all the numbers in any two rows or score a full-house.
 The latter is achieved by daubing every single number on the card.

 This particular bingo variant hasn’t been around that long but is very popular.
 The game is played with a card consisting of four columns and four rows that are filled with sixteen numbers.

 For most versions, there are four ways to win: a ‘single’, ‘any line and house’, ‘any line, column and house’ and a ‘full-house and pattern’.
 A ‘single’ win is possible by getting four numbers diagonally, vertically and horizontally, either in the four central squares of the card or in the four corners.